Graduate students will get many opportunities to develop teaching and mentoring skills.

 Apprenticeship in Teaching Workshops and Certification

 The Department encourages interested graduate students to participate in the Apprenticeship in Teaching (AT) Program sponsored by the Center for New Designs in Learning and Scholarship (CNDLS).
 The AT program is designed to enhance the preparation of graduate students as teachers.
 The AT program provides graduate students with the chance to participate in workshops and engage in authentic, teaching-related, typical faculty tasks with mentorship from current faculty and CNDLS professional teaching staff.
-The PhD program requires 5 workshops for certification, students participate in additional workshops and experiences (syllabus writing, taped lectures with review).
-These tasks are designed to give participants increased confidence and preparation for an academic position with teaching responsibilities.
+The Ph.D. program requires 5 workshops for certification, students participate in additional workshops and experiences (syllabus writing, taped lectures with review).
+These tasks are designed to give participants increased confidence and prepare them for an academic position with teaching responsibilities.

 Mentoring Undergraduates

 Most faculty members in the Department of Biology engage undergraduate students in their laboratories to conduct research projects.
-Graduate students frequently have the opportunity to mentor these students during the academic year and summers.
+Graduate students frequently have the opportunity to mentor these students during the academic year and summer.
 These interactions can hone the graduate student’s skills in communication, supervising others, and helping them to achieve their educational and personal goals.